drmortalwombat/oscar64/README.md

 #### Intermediate Code Optimizer

-The intermediate code optimizer works on the intermediat code to perform machine agnostic optimizations, such as value forwarding, strength reduction or loop unrolling.
+The intermediate code optimizer works on the intermediate code to perform machine agnostic optimizations, such as value forwarding, strength reduction or loop unrolling.
 It also tries to build evaluation trains to reduce the amount of temporaries required for execution.

 #### Native/Bytecode Generator